Andreas Storm

-Andreas Storm (born May 20, 1964, in Darmstadt) is a German health insurance manager and former politician (CDU).
+Andreas Storm (born 20 May 1964 in Darmstadt) is a German health insurance manager and former politician (CDU).
 From 2005 to 2009 he was Parliamentary State Secretary to the Federal Minister of Education and Research.
 From November 2009 to August 2011 he was a permanent State Secretary in the Federal Ministry of Labor and Social Affairs.
-From 2011 to 2012 Storm was head of the Saarland State Chancellery and Minister for Federal Affairs and from May 9, 2012, to November 12, 2014, he was Minister for Social Affairs, Health, Women and Family in Saarland.
+From 2011 to 2012 Storm was head of the Saarland State Chancellery and Minister for Federal Affairs, and from 9 May 2012 to 12 November 2014 he was Minister for Social Affairs, Health, Women and Family in Saarland.
 From 1994 to 2009 Storm was a member of the German Bundestag.
-Since January 1, 2017 he has been chairman of the Board of DAK-Gesundheit.
+Since 1 January 2017 he has been chairman of the Board of DAK-Gesundheit.

 Education and career

 After graduating from high school in 1983, Storm studied economics at the Johann Wolfgang Goethe University in Frankfurt am Main, graduating in 1988 with a degree in economics.
 He then worked as a research associate at the Institute for Development, Environment and Quantitative Economic Research.
 In 1990, he moved to the policy department of the Federal Ministry for Economic Affairs and Energy as a consultant.
-On July 1, 2016, he joined the board of DAK-Gesundheit and took over as chairman of the board on January 1, 2017.
+On 1 July 2016 he joined the board of DAK-Gesundheit and took over as chairman of the board on 1 January 2017.
 In December 2021, Storm was re-elected by the administrative board of DAK-Gesundheit for another six years.
-His second term began on July 1, 2022.
+His second term began on 1 July 2022.